 Tumut Library 19 October - 29 October

-The loan fee is:
+The loan fee for the travelling exhibition is:

 - $220 (GST inclusive) plus freight for a selection of 2D framed works, and interpretation, or